Two Girls and a Guy: Filming and post-production

-Principal photography began during early 1997 in New York City.
-Before filming commenced, Gregson Wagner convinced director James Toback to remove a scene he originally wanted where her character masturbated to Downey Jr. and Heather Graham having sex, as she believed it was not realistic.
+Principal photography began during 1997 in New York City.
+Before filming started, Gregson Wagner convinced director Toback to remove a scene he originally wanted where her character masturbated to Downey Jr. and Heather Graham having sex, as she believed it was not realistic.Two Girls and a Guy commentary, 2002.
+20th Century Fox Home Entertainment.

+A scene where Downey Jr. is interrogated by the two female leads while in a bathroom was improvised and co-written by the actors.
+Toback said at the time, "for anyone who’s looking to understand Robert’s past, present, and future, all you really have to do is look at that scene, and that’s the answer."
+On the set of the film, Toback's only directions for Downey Jr. were: "delight me, amuse me, fascinate me, frighten me, horrify me, engage me."
+Toback said, "that’s what he wants to hear, and he will deliver."
+Downey Jr. later recalled that, "I knew Toback would give me the freedom to let my spirit go."

 In order for the film to receive an R-rating rather than an NC-17 rating, the sex scene involving Downey Jr. and Graham was toned down and re-edited.
 Both cuts have since been made available on home media.

-Release
+Release and home media

-Two Girls and a Guy was copyrighted in 1997 and received its premiere at the 1997 Toronto International Film Festival.
-Originally an independent film, it was picked up by 20th Century Fox's indie acquisition division Fox Searchlight Pictures for a theatrical run in April 1998.
-It would be released to VHS, Laserdisc, and DVD in the late 90s and early 2000s by 20th Century Fox Home Entertainment, and was subsequently released on a Blu-ray by the company in late 2009, which includes both the R-rated and NC-17 versions.
+In the fall of 1997, Two Girls and a Guy was shown at the Toronto International Film Festival, and the Telluride Film Festival in Colorado.
+Originally an independent film, it was picked up by 20th Century Fox's indie division Fox Searchlight Pictures for a theatrical run in April 1998.

+In the United States, It would be released to VHS, LaserDisc, and DVD in the late 1990s and early 2000s by 20th Century Fox Home Entertainment, and was subsequently released on a Blu-ray by the company in late 2009, which includes both the R-rated and NC-17 versions.
 The Blu-ray edition includes a commentary track with Downey Jr., Gregson Wagner and Toback that originally appeared on Fox's 2002 DVD release, as well as a 21-minute interview with Toback that was exclusive to the Blu-ray release.
+In Europe (Region 2), the film received a British VHS release from Fox, and a dubbed Czech VHS (released in association with Vapet Productions).
+In Region 4, the film received no home video releases from Fox's Australian home video arm 20th Century Fox Home Entertainment South Pacific, despite the film receiving an Australian theatrical release in early 1999.

+In 2019, Disney acquired most of 21st Century Fox's assets from Rupert Murdoch, including Fox Searchlight (which was renamed Searchlight Pictures).
+However, it is unclear how much of the film's rights were transferred to Disney, as it was produced entirely by a third-party (with the end credits' copyright notice reading "© 1997 Two Girls Inc", having no mention of Twentieth Century Fox Film Corporation).
+It was not made available on any of Disney's streaming platforms.